Self-learning

 Unit 2 – Basic Clearing

-Basic Clearing can be a starting point for the counselling approach of EJO4Youth or it can also be used as an intensive counselling instrument at any point in a longer counselling process.
+Basic Clearing can be a starting point for the counselling approach of EJO4Youth or it can also be used to learn more about the achievement of personal aims.
 People can visualise very clearly in which areas of life they feel safe and in which they do not, in relation to their goal.

-With this intervention, people can also work out initial ideas for possible solutions, or if there are indications of topics for further counselling processes.
-This counselling processes can be carried out with the other interventions of the EJO4Youth approach, detailed in the upcoming units.
+With this intervention, people can also work out initial ideas for possible solutions, or if there are indications of topics for further needs or interests to clarify.
+This might be supported through the other interventions of the EJO4Youth approach, detailed in the upcoming units.

 Knowledge